-Players will receive a point value based on the classification the team participated in each season on a five year (2014, 2015, 2016, 2017 & 2018) average in 2019.
+Players will receive a point value based on the classification the team participated in each season on a five year average (2015, 2016, 2017, 2018 & 2019).
 Player participating on multiple teams during a season will get a point value based on the highest point value.